Białe logo Bojarskiego Gościńca w Narewce.

 From the piggy bank to relaxation

-Today's sauna apartment did not immediately have such a face.
+Today's sauna suite did not immediately have such a face.
 In the beginning it was a former pigsty — a simple, utilitarian place, destroyed by the teeth of time.

 “Once upon a time, pigs were raised in this building.
 After the balls, you could see how they were bitten by animals at the bottom,” recalls Mr. Eugeniusz, owner and creator of Gościniec.